tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 If the scene contains some audio files and is rendered in a file format supporting audio (for example MP4), all the audio files will be merged to form the soundtrack of the movie (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

-.. note:: Audio files loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).
+.. note:: Audio files loaded in Subscenes will not be included in the output soundtrack (see  :ref:`Using Subscenes <using_sub-xsheets>`  ).

 As soon as the rendering is over, the rendered animation can be automatically displayed in a Tahoma Flipbook by activating the **Open Flipbook after Rendering** option in the Preferences  →  Preview dialog; it's also possible to display blank frames after each rendering playback when looping.
 If a soundtrack is available for the rendered scene, it's also possible to listen to it.